-In a 2011 study, researchers found that magnesium supplementation increased free and total testosterone in both sedentary and active men.
+In a 2011 study, researchers found that magnesium supplementation increased free and total testosterone in sedentary and active men.
 Of these groups, the men who exercised showed the largest increase in testosterone levels.

 Dehydroepiandrosterone (DHEA).
 Dehydroepiandrosterone, or DHEA, is a hormone that’s produced naturally by your body.
 It’s a precursor hormone that’s used to create other male and female sex hormones.

-While research is mixed, some studies show that DHEA for men may help to boost testosterone in men.
+While research is mixed overall, some studies suggest that DHEA for men may help to boost testosterone in healthy men.
 For example, one study found that DHEA elevated free testosterone when used by middle-aged men recovering from exercise.

 It’s worth noting that DHEA is listed as a prohibited substance by WADA, meaning you’ll need to avoid this method of increasing testosterone if you compete in sports.